map-ir/mapir-web-tracker/README.md

   });
 ```

-Then serve the project on localhost!
+Then serve the project(index.html) on localhost!